-Danita Roberts is the Program Manager/ Supervisor for Meeting Street’s Healthy Families America Program located in Providence, RI.
+Danita Roberts is currently Training and TA Specialist for Healthy Families America (HFA) and is formerly the Program Manager/ Supervisor for Meeting Street’s HFA Program located in Providence, RI.
 Danita graduated from Wheelock College with a degree in Human Development and a concentration in Child Life.
 Originally thinking that she wanted to work to promote development and attachment within a hospital setting, Danita began working at a specialized medical daycare with dreams of eventually becoming a certified Child Life Specialist.
 This changed, however, after taking a job at the New England Center for Children, where she gained formal knowledge in ABA and an informal understanding of people’s behavior.
 Ultimately, it was her work with families in their homes, during her time in Early Intervention, that has brought her to love the idea of promoting Infant Mental Health through the fostering of attachment and bonding between parents and their children.
-As a Program Manager in the Healthy Families America Program, Danita now has the opportunity to help support the family visiting staff to continue this good work.
+As a Program Manager in the Healthy Families America Program, Danita now has had the opportunity to help support the family visiting staff to continue this good work.

 Cristina Massey is the Program Manager of the Healthy Families America program at Meeting Street.
 Cristina has been supporting children and families through her work in Early Childhood at Meeting Street for 20 years.
 After obtaining her degree in Psychology from Providence College, Cristina began her work in Early Intervention supporting primarily Spanish-speaking families in the urban core; something she was passionate about after having had personal experience with the work that EI does.
 After transitioning into Healthy Families, she expanded upon her journey of directly supporting families with attachment and bonding in a home-based capacity to develop these skills in other family visiting staff.